ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 Client Connection ID allows the connection ID bytes to change on the wire without requiring the connection IDs on the client to target connection change.

-Clients and Proxies not implementing forwarding mode do not need to consider Virtual Connection IDs since all Client<->Target datagrams will be encapsulated within the Client<->Proxy connection.
+Clients and Proxies not implementing forwarded mode do not need to consider Virtual Connection IDs since all Client<->Target datagrams will be encapsulated within the Client<->Proxy connection.